entangledloops/crunchy/README.md

 This Java version:

- - scales linearly due to JVM overhead (generally adds seconds to timed tests)
+ - scales linearly w/respect to original crunch (+ JVM overhead, generally adds seconds)
  - neither prints any statistics nor has a 3 second delay prior to launch
  - does not currently implement most of the various options available w/standard crunch